 For instance–listen to whales, dolphins, monkeys, tigers, and bears.
 What do they sound like?
 Take along a journal; draw the animal and record your thoughts about the sounds these animals make.

 Last, do you have a pet?
 What sounds does your pet make?
 Bark?
 Mew?
 Hiss?
 Chirp?
 Does your pet like music?
 What kind of music?
 What does your pet do when he/she hears the music you play for them?
 Write in your journal your observations of your family pets.

-#5: Nature Sounds Found in Music
+#5: Animal Sounds Found in Classical Music

 What you will probably discover doing this activity is that many of the sounds in nature can and are used in music.
 Oftentimes, musicians will try to imitate sounds in nature like thunderstorms, mountain streams, or chirping birds.

 Other musicians will connect the sound of an animal to a certain musical instrument.
 For example, in “Peter and the Wolf,” Prokofiev used different instruments of the orchestra to imitate the sounds of the different animals.